neimheadh/vue-potentiometer/README.md

-# JS Potentiometer written in Vue.js
+# JS Potentiometer written using Vue.js

 This project provide a responsive Javascript potentiometer input written in Vue.js.